ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 | **404** | Logistics Object not found                 | Error            |
 | **415** | Unsupported Content Type, response when the client sends a PATCH document format that the server does not support for the resource identified by the Request-URI.  | Error            |
 | **422** | Unprocessable request, when the server understands the PATCH document and the syntax of the PATCH document appears to be valid, but the server is incapable of processing the request. | Error            |

+## Security

+To engage with the "Update Logistics Object" endpoint, a client needs only to be authenticated.
+If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.

 ## Example C1